Jinzi860209/ETL-Project/README.md

 *The Happiness Report is already sorted by happiness, change the sort by other columns to see how the happiness rating is affected by each.

-## Data Cleanup & Analysis

-Once you have identified your datasets, perform ETL on the data.
-Make sure to plan and document the following:

-* The sources of data that you will extract from.

-* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).
+## Load: the final database, tables/collections, and why this was chosen.
+Type of Final Production Database: SQL

 * The type of final production database to load the data into (relational or non-relational).

 * The final tables or collections that will be used in the production database.

-## Load: the final database, tables/collections, and why this was chosen.
-Type of Final Production Database: SQL